 Storage Tips

-- Reheating: Reheat in a pot over medium heat, adding a little vegetable broth or water to thin the soup if it has thickened.
+- Reheating: Reheat soup in a pot over medium heat, adding a little vegetable broth or water to thin the soup if it has thickened.

-More Soup Recipes to Try
+More Soup Recipes You'll Love

-Recipe
+📖 Recipe

 Spicy Red Lentil Soup